-Judge John D. Butzner warned his colleagues that they could be "charged as conspirators in the cover-up" if they did not deny Starr's bid to keep this information out of his report,.
-Consequently, they ordered the evidence of the cover-up to be included.
+Judge John D. Butzner his colleagues that they could be "charged as conspirators in the cover-up" if they did not deny Starr's bid to keep this information out of his report,.
+Consequently, they the evidence of the cover-up to be included.
 Scalia, I suppose, would have people believe that Judges Butzner, David Sentelle, and Peter Fay were “conspiracy theorists.”

 Oddly attorney Allan Favish who argued in favor of the release of crime scene photographs of Foster seemed to be as ignorant about Starr’s Report as Scalia and attorney James Hamilton.

 Hamilton said, “Judge Starr’s report was quite thorough, it was over 110 pages.”
 The report is in fact over 130 pages, 137 pages to be exact.
 Hamilton ignored the most significant part that Starr did not want to be included.